What the best smartphone has

-Apple, Android, or ...?
 Probably the biggest thing to consider out of the gate is the operating system (OS) that your phone will operate on.
-Most buyers will opt for a phone that uses either Apple's iOS (for example, the Apple iPhone 6) or Google's Android (For example, the Samsung Galaxy S6, LG G4, Google Nexus and, almost everything else).
-Windows-based smartphones are also available, and have gained a small handhold on the market, while Blackberry-based phones are hanging on -- albeit by the thinnest of threads.
+Most buyers will opt for a phone that uses either Apple's iOS or Google's Android.
+Windows-based smartphones are also available, and have gained a small handhold on the market, though we didn't spot a Windows smartphone with enough positive feedback to include in this report.
+Blackberry-based phones are hanging on -- albeit by the thinnest of threads as the company is now offering phones that run on Android instead.
 Each OS has pluses and minuses that need to be carefully considered, especially if you are new to smartphones.
-See the introduction to this report for more about the major operating systems

 Locked versus unlocked phones.
 Not long ago, you had only one option when buying a phone -- direct from your carrier (or an authorized reseller).
 Those phones were sold locked to that carrier -- even after you were out of contract, the device could not be used on another network.
 Several lawsuits later, policies and practices have changed.
 Carriers (and their authorized resellers) still sell phones that are locked to that network, but will provide users with unlocking codes so they can take their phones with them once their contract is up and/or the device is completely paid for.
 You can also buy many unlocked smartphones from third-party retailers, such as Amazon.com and others.
 Many carriers, including AT&T, T-Mobile and Verizon, along with most prepaid carriers, welcome users who bring their own unlocked compatible devices to their networks, but some make activating a phone bought elsewhere more challenging, so check with your carrier first if you are considering buying an unlocked phone.